elayer/Fetal-Health-Classifier-Project/README.md

-## Amazon Gaming Computer Price Estimator - Overview:
+## Fetal Health Condition Classifier - Overview:

-* Created a model to help those looking to buy a gaming computer from Amazon make a more informed decision based on the specs of a computer.

-* Scraped roughly 200 pages of gaming desktop product listing information from Amazon.

-* Engineered a few features based on the product information included in the title of a product listing.
-Such as features for liquid cooling and bluetooth capability.
+* Created a model to classify for babies in fetal development, cardiotocography exams on whether the fetus has normal health conditions, is suspect of having some pathology, or has some pathological condition.

+* Engineered new features utilizing Linear Discriminant Analysis

 * Began model building with Linear, Lasso, Ridge, and ElasticNet linear models, as well Random Forest regression.
 Then, built optimized models using Optuna with XGBoost and CatBoost regression